 Cape Malay Cuisine

 If you want to recreate the recipes you taste in Bo-Kaap at home, stock up on ingredients at the neighborhood’s biggest spice shop, Atlas Spices.
-Be aware that traditional Bo-Kaap restaurants like the ones listed above are halal and strictly alcohol-free – you’ll need to go elsewhere to try Cape Town’s famous wines.
+Be aware that traditional Bo-Kaap restaurants like the ones listed above are halal and strictly alcohol-free.
+Wash your meal down with one of South Africa's signature non-alcoholic drinks, then head to a bar in another part of the city to try Cape Town’s famous wines.

 How to Visit Bo-Kaap